 Second year at partner institutions

 The tuition fees and the payment plan is as follows.*

 UIC (Barcelona)- Winter semester: 10.380€ are to be paid by 31st October.

 UGA (Grenoble)- Winter semester: 3.000€ deposit to be paid by 31st October.
 Summer semester: 1.000€ of the remaining fee for summer semester is to be paid by 30th April.

 URTV (Rome)- Winter semester: 6.146€ full tuition fees are to be paid by 1st October.
 Summer semester: 32€ of the remaining costs for duty stamps are to be paid in June.

 TUD (Darmstadt)- Winter semester: 4.000€ full tuition fees are to be payed by 31st October.

 Mundus Urbano Scholarships

 Since 2018, MU Consortium provides scholarships for each intake, which covers the tuition fees for the most outstanding candidates.
 MU’s yearly applications between the period of 15th October until 15th January is also considered as the deadline for the MU Scholarships, which pertains only to tuition fee waivers.
+Additionally, MU Scholarships are exclusively awarded to the candidates who select double degree tracks.
 This scholarship will not cover living expenses or offer additional support.
 Therefore, applicants are still encouraged to look for alternative sources of funding in case they should need it.

 German Academic Exchange Service (DAAD): Applicants for a DAAD scholarship are advised to apply for the urban-studies MSc course ‘International Cooperation and Urban Development’ and submit their Master thesis in Darmstadt.
 They are still eligible for the double degree if they spend one semester at our partner universities.
 Please consult the DAAD website for further information.